Cyber Security Body of Knowledge (CyBOK) Training Course

 OpenDJ for Administrators

-14 HoursThis instructor-led, live training in Slovakia (online or onsite) is aimed at system administrators who wish to use OpenDJ to manage their organization's user credentials in a production environment.
+14 HoursThis instructor-led, live training in Slovakia (online or onsite) is designed for system administrators who want to use OpenDJ to manage their organization's user credentials in a production environment.

 - Install and configure OpenDJ.